nicoflorentin/nicoflorentin/README.md

 # Nicolás Florentín - Full Stack Developer 💻🎨💾

 ## About Me 🙋‍♂️
-I am a passionate Full Stack developer with a strong specialization in JavaScript.
-My name is Nicolás Florentín, with a sound design and mathematic background that adds a unique perspective to my development work.
-I am constantly seeking opportunities to improve my programming skills and expand my knowledge.
+I am a Full Stack developer with specialized in JavaScript.
+My name is Nicolás Florentín, with a  mathematic and background that adds a unique perspective to my work.
+I live programming as a journey, embracing each day as an opportunity to learn and grow.

 ## Education 📚
 - Sound engineering at Universidad Nacional de Tres de Febrero